R-N/akreditasi-wp/wp-content/plugins/insert-pages/readme.txt

 == Upgrade Notice ==

+= 3.7.0 =
+If you insert private pages/posts, please review the post authors of the pages containing the inserted page and confirm they have the capability to read the private content.
+This upgrade enforces private page visibility based on the role of the author of the page that inserts any private content.

 = 3.2.4 =
-Security notice: this update fixes a potential directory traversal attack where a WordPress user with Editor role or higher could include any php file by specifying it as a custom template in the Insert Pages shortcode.
-This vulnerability is limited because the attacker already needs to be an Editor or higher on your WordPress site.
+Security: fixes a directory traversal attack where an Editor role or higher could include any php file by specifying it as a custom template in the Insert Pages shortcode.
 Example: [insert page='your-page' display='../../../../../../../../xampp/apache/logs/access.log']

 = 2.3 =
 Warning: If you apply CSS rules to #insertPages_Content, this update will require you to modify those styles.
 The element id "insertPages_Content" was removed so multiple pages can be embedded on a single page.
 You may apply styles instead to the "insert-page" class.